Hu1buerger/medlog/README.md

 ...
 I strongly believe that this kind of information should only be handled in an open source context.

-The intake of medication usualy is not timed perfectly or always on schedule.
+The intake of medication is usually not timed perfectly or always on schedule.
 Medlog shall compensate for that.

 Starting and stopping a medication should not need the creation of a timer.

-Most otc pharamceuticals arent taken regularly.
+Most otc pharmaceuticals aren't taken regularly.
 Medlog shall still be able to track and inform the user about trends.
     Dose his* use of Ibuprofen increase.
 ### Features